Canadian Services First

 Ensuring a Place for Canadian Services

-A strong and diverse Canadian broadcasting system is a primary objective of Canada's Broadcasting Act, which states:
+A strong and diverse Canadian broadcasting system is a primary objective of Canada's Broadcasting Act, which states, in part, that:

 Canadians have reason to be proud of their television system.
-Although it has developed in close proximity to the world's most prolific producer and exporter of popular television programming, our system supports a large number of distinctly Canadian conventional, specialty and pay television services.
+Although it has developed in close proximity to the world's most prolific producer and exporter of popular television programming, our system supports a large number of distinctly Canadian television stations and discretionary television services.
 It also offers some of the best of foreign programming, whether on available foreign services or in the schedules of Canadian television stations.

-Distribution undertakings (e.g. cable, direct-to-home (DTH) and multipoint distribution systems (MDS)) must deliver more Canadian than non-Canadian audio and television services to each of their subscribers.
+Distribution undertakings (e.g. cable, direct-to-home (DTH)) must offer more Canadian than non-Canadian audio and television services to each of their subscribers.

 In addition, CRTC policies and regulations use the following tools to ensure a diversity of Canadian programming services:

-The CRTC has identified Canadian audio and television services that cable companies, direct-to-home satellite service providers and other wireless distribution networks must provide to their subscribers as part of their basic programming package.
+The CRTC has identified Canadian television services that cable companies and direct-to-home satellite services must provide to their subscribers as part of their basic programming package.
+These channels are also part of the entry-level package that must be priced at no more than $25 a month.
+For details read sections 17 to 19 of the Broadcasting Distribution Regulations.